inna-arabejo/password-generator-js/README.md

 - The password generator generates a new password after selecting all the prompts.
 - The password is displayed in the page.

+## Usage:

+This program can be run through a browser to the the deployed application.
+Alternatively, to run this application locally you will need to:

+1. Clone this repository to receive all of the files
+2. Make sure you are in the directory of the application.
+It should be in a folder named password-generator.
+3. Right-click on the index.html file
+4. Click on `Open in Default Browser`
+5. The browser should render the web page

 ## Screenshot
 ![Password generator screenshot](./images/password-generator.jpg)